InsultingPros/AcediaCore/docs/objects.md

 }
 ```

-but can be redefined, as long as it obeys following rules:
+But it can be redefined, as long as it obeys following rules:

 * `a.IsEqual(a) == true`;
 * `a.IsEqual(b)` if and only if `b.IsEqual(a)`;
+* `none` is only equal to `none;
 * Result of `a.IsEqual(b)` does not change unless one of the objects gets
     deallocated.

-Because of last rule two `MutableText`s cannot be compared base on their content
+Because of the last rule, `IsEqual()` cannot compare two `MutableText`s based on
-since their contents can change without deallocation.
+their contents, since they can change without deallocation
+(unlike contents of an immutable `Text`).

 Reimplementing `IsEqual()` method also requires you to reimplement how object's
 [hash value](https://en.wikipedia.org/wiki/Hash_function) is calculated.